 Grand Hyatt San Francisco (345 Stockton St.)

-The iconic sculpture "Rainbow LOVE" by Bay Area-based conceptual artist Laura Kimpton was unveiled at the end of June, becoming the 11th piece of local art commissioned for Grand Hyatt San Francisco.
+The iconic sculpture "Rainbow LOVE" by Bay Area-based conceptual artist Laura Kimpton was unveiled in June 2016, becoming the 11th piece of local art commissioned for Grand Hyatt San Francisco.
 This site-specific piece is the highlight of a new public courtyard bordering the Union Square hotel, where it is joined by the Ruth Asawa Fountain, a historic bronze sculpture of whimsical images referencing San Francisco’s storied past.
 Inside, seven large-scale paintings by local artists include mirroring oil and acrylic assemblages by David Choong Lee called "Village Of The Wind 1" and "Village Of The Wind 2."
 In the OneUp Lounge is "Quintessence" by Damon Soule and facing this piece is Mario Martinez’s "The Natural Order Of All Things Chaotic And Random."
 An 11- by 13-foot acrylic and collage on wood "Ficus" by Reuben Rude holds court on its own in the OneUp restaurant.
-The 36th Floor is home to "Where Dreams Are Born" by Erik Otto and "What Dreams Are Made Of" by Ursula Xanthe Young.
-Find a hotel room.
+The 36th Floor is home to "Where Dreams Are Born"by Erik Otto and "What Dreams Are Made Of"by Ursula Xanthe Young.